 Hypertrophic Cardiomyopathy (HCM) is the most common genetic heart disease and affects 1 in 500 individuals.
 The disease can run in families and is a leading cause of adolescent sudden cardiac death.

 The HCM program at Sibley Heart Center diagnoses and manages patients who either currently have HCM or a family history of the condition.
 As part of the program, patients have access to comprehensive care from HCM experts.

 If a genetic case of the disease is identified, HCM program staff members can provide genetic screening to determine if other family members are at risk for developing the disease.
 If adult family members are determined to be at risk, or are diagnosed with HCM, our team works with the Emory Hypertrophic Cardiomyopathy Clinic, which is focused on providing high quality care for adult HCM patients.

-Led by Margaret Strieper, D.O., pediatric cardiologist, and Erin Demo, M.S., genetic counselor, the HCM team includes:
+Led by Margaret Strieper, D.O., pediatric cardiologist, Erin Demo, M.S., genetic counselor, and Linda Knight M.S., genetic counselor, the HCM team includes:

 Pediatric cardiologists specializing in HCM, cardiac MRI (to evaluate HCM) and stress echocardiography (to determine the extent of the patient’s disease through exercise stress testing

 Pediatric cardiac genetic counselors who evaluate the patient’s family history and test to determine if the patient’s condition is genetic